Helping millions of people navigate the world of technology.

 close the Properties window

 Launch the Edge browser, and the Copilot icon won’t appear at the top right-side corner.
-Continue reading to learn another method.

-3. Disable Copilot in Microsoft Edge Using PowerShell
+Method 3.
+Using PowerShell

 You can even remove the Copilot button by running a PowerShell command.
 But before that, disable Startup Boost in the Edge browser described in the previous method and close the Edge browser.
-After that, repeat the following steps:

 .